clarkandrew/GitSmart/README.md

 💄 Update README Image Asset

 **WHAT:** Replaced `comit.png` with `no-bg.png` in README.md
-**WHY:** Refresh project's visual identity by updating the C0MIT Overview Image to a new version without background (`no-bg.png`), enhancing overall UI consistency and appeal.
+**WHY:** Refresh project's visual identity by updating the GitSmart Overview Image to a new version without background (`no-bg.png`), enhancing overall UI consistency and appeal.

 **DETAILS:**
 - **Affected File(s):**